pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 .. _Meckwell:

 .. index::
-   pair:convention; Meckwell
+   pair: convention; Meckwell
-   pair:convention; D.O.N.T (modified, a.k.a.
-Meckwell)
+   single: D.O.N.T.; modified (Meckwell)
-   single: two-suited bids
+   single: two-suited bids; Meckwell
-   pair:1N;Meckwell defense
+   single: 1N; Meckwell defense

 :term:`Meckwell` is a modification of D.O.N.T. in which the double works harder in order to make 2♥ and 2♠ natural.
 After opponents open 1N, either in direct